The RGB Color Model and Why It’s Not Used in Printing & Packaging?

 Conclusion

-1. Understanding additive color is crucial for grasping how light interacts with our perception of color, especially in digital media.
+1. Understanding the Additive color model is crucial for grasping how light interacts with our perception of color.

-5. Understanding profile conversion is crucial for designers to ensure accurate color reproduction in printing.
+5. Understanding RIP software is crucial for ensuring accurate color conversion in printing processes.

 Published on December 12, 2025